 Ready to see the difference in person?
 Head to your nearest South Florida Honda Dealers location around Miami, Fort Lauderdale, or Davie, FL!
 The 2018 Accord is on its way to all our showroom floors, so check back frequently for updates.
 In the meantime, check out the 2017 Accord or any of our other new Honda models.
-The sales team at our auto dealerships near Miami be happy to help you find unbeatable Honda lease specials, too!
+The sales team at our auto dealerships near Miami, Pompano Beach, and Fort Pierce will be happy to help you find unbeatable Honda lease specials, too!

 Sources & Photos: